AdaCore/spark2014/docs/ug/en/source/access.rst

 Theoretically, a similar notion of approximation should be used for :ref:`Data Dependencies` and :ref:`Flow Dependencies` contracts.
 However, as these contracts are not currently allowed on access-to-subprogram types,
-|SPARK| simply disallows taking the Access attribute on a suprogram which has
+|SPARK| simply disallows taking the Access attribute on a subprogram which has
 global inputs or outputs.

 .. note::